Svarsha12/belly-button-challenge/README.md

 ![Image 4-17-24 at 2 16 PM](https://github.com/Svarsha12/belly-button-challenge/assets/151500400/498fb03d-3495-4d4f-86d1-a6367e5c73c1)

 ## NOTE:
-I worked app.js path : belly-button-challenge/Starter_Code_14/StarterCode/static/js/app.js
+app.js path : belly-button-challenge/Starter_Code_14/StarterCode/static/js/app.js

-I also created gauge a chart.
+I also created gauge chart.
 It was not in assignment, created it for my practice.
 ## HINTS and HELP
 I went through class materials and took advantage of office hour and xpert learning to check my code.